-GlobalSign may revoke any Certificate at its sole discretion.
+The CA may revoke any Certificate at its sole discretion.

-Revocation of a Subscriber Certificate is performed within twenty-four (24) hours under the following circumstances:
+The CA shall revoke a Subscriber Certificate within twenty-four (24) hours under the following circumstances:

-- 1. The Subscriber requests in writing (to GlobalSign which provided the Certificate) that they wish to revoke the Certificate; - 2.
-The Subscriber notifies GlobalSign that the original Certificate Request was not authorized and does not retroactively grant authorization; - 3.
-GlobalSign obtains reasonable evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
-GlobalSign is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - 5.
-GlobalSign obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon. - 6.
-GlobalSign receives notice or otherwise becomes aware of unexpected termination of a Subscriber's or Subject's agreement or business functions. - 7.
-In case of PSD2 Certificates, GlobalSign receives an authenticated revocation request (or authenticates a revocation request) that originated from the NCA which has authorized or registered the payment service provider, and which includes a valid reason for revocation.
+- 1. The Subscriber requests in writing (to the Issuing CA which provided the Certificate) that they wish to revoke the Certificate; - 2.
+The Subscriber notifies the Issuing CA that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
+The CA obtains reasonable evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
+The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - 5.
+The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon. - 6.
+The Issuing CA obtains evidence that the validation of domain authorization or mailbox control for any Mailbox Address in the Certificate should not be relied upon. - 7.
+The CA receives notice or otherwise becomes aware of unexpected termination of a Subscriber's or Subject's agreement or business functions. - 8.
+In case of Open Banking Certificates, the CA receives an authenticated revocation request (or authenticates a revocation request) that originated from the NCA which has authorized or registered the payment service provider, and which includes a valid reason for revocation.
 Valid reasons for revocation include when the authorization of the PSP has been revoked or any PSP role included in the Certificate has been revoked.

-Revocation of a Subscriber's Certificate should be performed within twenty-four (24) hours and is performed within 5 days if one or more of the following occurs:
+The CA should revoke a Certificate within 24 hours and must revoke a Certificate within 5 days if one or more of the following occurs: